 - “Friction,” on the other hand, is anything that makes it difficult for people to adopt a change.
 This can be anything from long, time-consuming paperwork or confusion around a new way of doing things.

-As an example, let’s say your organization has decided to transition from a fully remote to a hybrid workplace model.
-Fuel could look like providing transparent communications about timeline and expectations, or offering incentives, such as free lunch in the office.
+For example, let’s say your organization has transitioned from a fully remote to a hybrid workplace model.
+Fuel could look like providing transparent communications about timelines and expectations or offering incentives, such as free lunch in the office.
 Friction might look like negative sentiment around commute time or lack of clarity around how often employees are expected to come in.

-To successfully get your employees onboard and back-in-office, you’ll need to provide fuel and mitigate the friction.
-Otherwise, the new processes, technologies, and approaches may end up cultivating confusion, chaos, and perhaps even resentment in your organization.
+You’ll need to provide fuel and mitigate the friction to get your employees onboard and back-in-office.
+Otherwise, the new processes, technologies, and approaches may create confusion, chaos, and perhaps even resentment in your organization.

-In the following sections, we’ll explore both fuel and friction in more detail.
+In the following sections, we’ll explore fuel and friction in more detail.

-There are many types of fuel you can use to motivate your people to understand and adapt to change.
+You can use many types of fuel to motivate your people to understand and adapt to change.
 While many organizations provide extrinsic sources of fuel (e.g., pay raises), intrinsic sources of fuel often drive more enduring behavior changes.

 Five types of intrinsic fuel that are relevant to people leaders are:

-No person is the same, so it’s important to keep in mind that every person will respond differently to different types of “fuel.”
+No person is the same, so it’s essential to remember that every person will respond differently to different types of “fuel.”
 Effective change adoption will require you to consider the specific interests, preferences, or needs that shape what different members of your workforce find motivating.